dkaramit/LAInt/README.md

 # LAInt
 Local Adaptive 1D integration

 Everything is in ```LAInt.hpp```.
-The class LocalAdaptive has two static methods: partialIntegral and integrate.
-The first calculates the integral in a cell [x0,x1], and subdivides it until two consecutive subdivisions give alsmost the same result.
+The class LocalAdaptive has two static methods: `partialIntegral` and `integrate`.
+The first calculates the integral in a cell, and subdivides it until two consecutive subdivisions give alsmost the same result.
 The second method, runs the first in the entire integration region.